koutron/Project-CoviDex/README.md

 ## Acknowledgments

-cute things, lovely things, team work, and weekend zooming! shout out to humanity in these pandemic times
+cute things, lovely things, team work (makes the dream work!), and weekend zooming! shout out to humanity in these pandemic times!!! love to the universe and everyone!!